Donaldson lifts Yankees to opening win over Red Sox in 11th

 SIGNALLING

-Yankees catcher Kyle Higashioka moved the new Pitch Com signalling device from a wrist to a shinguard.
+Yankees catcher Kyle Higashioka moved the new Pitch Com signaling device from a wrist to a shinguard.

 TRAINER’S ROOM